Bilad al-Sham: Post-Umayyad period

-Al-Sham became much less important under the Abbasid Caliphate, which succeeded the Umayyads in 750.
+Bilad al-Sham became much less important under the Abbasid Caliphate, which succeeded the Umayyads in 750.
 The Abbasids moved the capital first to Kufa, and then to Baghdad and Samarra, all of which were in Iraq, which consequently became their most important province.
 The mainly Arab Syrians were marginalized by Iranian and Turkish forces who rose to power under the Abbasids, a trend which also expressed itself on a cultural level.
-From 878 until 905, Syria came under the effective control of the Tulunids of Egypt, but Abbasid control was re-established soon thereafter.
+From 878 until 905, Syria came under the effective control of the Tulunids of Egypt, but direct Abbasid control was re-established soon thereafter.
 It lasted until the 940s, when the province was partitioned between the Hamdanid Emirate of Aleppo in the north and Ikhshidid-controlled Egypt in the south.
 In the 960s the Byzantine Empire under Nikephoros II Phokas conquered much of northern Syria, and Aleppo became a Byzantine tributary, while the southern provinces passed to the Fatimid Caliphate after its conquest of Egypt in 969.
 The division of Syria into northern and southern parts would persist, despite political changes, until the Mamluk conquest in the late 13th century.